-Rockwell Land Corporation (the Company) is incorporated in the Philippines and is engaged in real estate development and sale or lease of condominium and commercial units and lots.
+Rockwell Land Corporation ("Rockwell Land" or "The Company is incorporated in the Philippines and is engaged in real estate development and sale or lease of condominium and commercial units and lots.
+The Company's corporate life is 50 years and can be extended for another 50 years on or within five years before the expiration of its term.